 A: Day Camp (4-6 years Old): Camper check-out is from 4:00 pm to 4:30 pm on each day.
 You are welcome to join us at 3:30 pm each day for the campfire program.
 If you can’t join us at 3:30 pm, please be at the camp by 4 pm to get your kids.

 A: Hobé Juniors (6 years Old): Camper check-out is from 4:00 pm to 4:30 pm on the second day.
 You are welcome to join us at 3:30 pm that day for the campfire program.
 If you can’t join us at 3:30 pm, please be at the camp by 4 pm to get your kids.

 A: Expect the checkout process to take between 5 – 15 minutes, depending on how many campers you are out.

-Q: Who can pick up my children at the end of camp?
+Q: Who can pick up my children at the end of summer camp?

 A: Campers may only be picked up by parents or legal guardians, or an adult whose name you have given us in writing.
 All campers must be picked up and signed out by an adult (someone over 18 years old) at the end of the camp session.